Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Introduction

+Unlike the attractor-based rewriter, permutation-based rewriter is based on another intuition and does not create adversarial regions explicitly.
+Instead, it creates random bindings internally among the classes of the classifier.
+For example, suppose we use a permutate ${\mathcal \pi}$ and appoint ${\mathcal \pi}(j)$-th class as the binding `partner' of $j$-th class, the perturbation `effort' to push a sample across the decision boundary for $j$-th class will be split on both the victim $j$-th class and its binding partner ${\mathcal \pi}(j)$-th class.
+As the bindings are different in different copies, the same amount of `effort' will not be able to push the same sample across the decision boundary in another copy. \\ \\[-3pt]

-\paragraph{Construction and Experimentation.} We investigate replicating attacks against the proposed method on two datasets CIFAR-10~\cite{Krizhevsky09learningmultiples} and GTSRB~\cite{Houben-IJCNN-2013} under seven known adversarial attacks, including DeepFool\cite{MoosaviDezfooli2016DeepFoolAS} and Boundary Attack\cite{DBLP:conf/iclr/BrendelRB18}.
-We implemented the attractor-based parameter rewriting using a variant of QIM watermarking.
-For un-targeted attack on CIFAR-10 dataset, we can reduce the success rate of replicating DeepFool attack to 4.1\%, while retraining can reduce the success the rate to 35.2\%.
-We also conducted a preliminary investigation into a {\em collusion attack} where a few malicious users collude and combine their copies to search for adversarial samples.
-Our investigation shows that although the effectiveness of the proposed method decreases as the number of colluders increases, the rate is gradual, for instance, with ten colluding models, our method can still reduce the success rate from approximately 70\% in the retraining approach to only 10\% (see Section~\ref{sec:collusion}).
+{\em \bf Construction and Experimentation.\ \ } We construct three different parameter rewriters.
+Two of them are based on attractors~\cite{DBLP:journals/corr/abs-2003-02732} and the other one is based on random permutation.
+We investigate replication attacks against these constructions on two datasets CIFAR-10~\cite{Krizhevsky09learningmultiples} and GTSRB~\cite{Houben-IJCNN-2013}, under three hard-label only black-box attacks, including boundary attack~\cite{DBLP:conf/iclr/BrendelRB18}, Hop Skip Jump attack (HSJ)~\cite{DBLP:conf/sp/ChenJW20} and Geometric Decision-based Attack (GeoDA)~\cite{DBLP:conf/cvpr/RahmatiMFD20}.
+Results show that the proposed method is able to significantly lower the success rate of replication attack at virtually no cost.
+We also conduct a preliminary investigation into a {\em collusion attack} where a few malicious buyers collude and combine their copies to search for adversarial samples.
+Our investigation shows that although the effectiveness of the proposed method decreases as the number of colluders increases, the rate is gradual. \\ \\[-3pt]